MOTA9100/MOTA9100/README.md

-- 👋 Hi, I’m @MOTA9100
+- 👋 Hi, I’m Moslem Tayari
-- 👀 I’m interested in php and laravel
+- 👀 I’m interested in PHP and Laravel
-- 🌱 I’m currently learning symfony
+- 🌱 I’m currently learning Symfony
-- 📫 How to reach me: send mail ro motaprogrammer@yahoo.com
+- 📫 How to reach me: send mail to motaprogrammer@yahoo.com

 <!---
 MOTA9100/MOTA9100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.